 The Trail of Ten Falls is one of the best waterfall hikes in the state, and it’s a moderate 7+ mile hike in a loop.
 The trail is in Silver Falls State Park and near the Oregon town of Silverton.
 Yes, there are actually 10 waterfalls in this state park, and it’s a great family-friendly option that’s heavily trafficked.
 The falls range in height from about 27 feet to 178 feet, and there are additional parts of the park that are ideal for picnicking and biking.
 Start your hike at the South Falls Lodge Trailhead parking lot and go towards the Rim Trail.
 Hikers of all skill lovers will enjoy this trail, and you can make this hike shorter by just going out a shorter distance and backtracking from there.

 Mirror Lake Loop Trail, Mt.
 Hood National Forest (Nearby Hotels)

 The Mount Hood area is also an awesome place to go hiking for iconic views of this impressive mountain.
 One popular route is the Mirror Lake Loop Trail, which is a little over four miles in length and near the Oregon town of Government Camp.
 This is a moderate trail that features lovely views of the lake as well.
 The best time to hike this trail is between March and October, but you can bring along snowshoes if there’s still snow on the ground.
 Expect to see reflections of Mount Hood on the lake on this popular trail.
 You can hike with your dog here, as long as you keep him on a leash.
-Start your trip at the Mirror Lake Trailhead along Highway 26, and bring $5 per vehicle or your recreation pass for the National Forest fee.
+Start your trip at the Mirror Lake Trailhead along Highway 26.

 Watchman Peak Trail, Crater Lake National Park (Nearby Hotels)